re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 )
 ```

-This way every time the current repo or page changes, useIssues will send
+This way, every time the current repo or page changes, the `useIssues` hook
-another query to the API to keep everything up-to-date, suspending the
+will send another query to the API to keep everything up to date, suspending the
 component(s) that depend on it while it's fetching the new values.

 We can use the same pattern to retrieve the number of open issues: